Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 Step by StepJump to Recipe

-Capsicum rice is an easy, quick and delicious one-pot meal rice made with green bell pepper or capsicum, basmati rice, aromatics and herbs.
-Call it bell pepper rice or capsicum pulao, the recipe comes together quickly under 40 minutes and is gluten-free and vegan.
+If you thought that capsicum or bell pepper could only be used extensively in Chinese or Indo-Chinese cuisines, then here’s an Indian recipe that’s going to change the perception of yours.
+This is a Capsicum Rice – an easy, quick and delicious one-pot meal made with green bell pepper or capsicum, basmati rice, onions, spices and herbs.
+Call it Capsicum Pilaf or Bell Pepper Rice, the recipe comes together under 40 minutes, is gluten-free and vegan too.

-There are not many ingredients used in the recipe and thus this capsicum rice pairs nicely with a side of a vegetable or paneer curry, lentils or even a simple onion-tomato raita.
-If you like you can make this capsicum spicy by adding ginger-garlic paste, green chillies and red chilli powder.
+Like I mentioned earlier, there are not many ingredients used in this Capsicum Rice recipe.
+So, this rice pairs nicely with a side of vegetable or paneer curry, lentils or even a simple onion raita.

-The recipe is versatile enough for you to include more veggies like carrot, green peas, cauliflower or potatoes.
-More veggies will not only add more flavor but will also increase the nutritional content in the dish.
-But keep in mind that this will be more like a veg pulao but will taste good and be healthy.
+This recipe of Capsicum Rice Pilaf is versatile enough for you to include more vegetables like carrot, green peas, cauliflower or potatoes.
+More veggies will not only add more flavor but will also increase the nutritional quotient of the dish.

 Step-by-Step Guide